the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-robust.md

 (rr-code-error-handling)=
 ## Error handling

-Whatever programming language you are using, errors already exist there.
+Whatever programming language you are using, errors already exist.
-The good part about errors appearing, is that something has gone wrong, and your user knows about it.
+The good part about errors appearing is that something has gone wrong and your user knows about it.
 The bad part is that the message is likely not informative to your user:

 ```output